thunderclient/thunder-client-support/docs/filters.md

 <a name="cli-command"></a>

 ### Execute CLI Command
-To execute a CLI command and get request use exec helper function
+To execute a CLI command and get response use exec helper function
 ```js
 var result = await tc.exec("command");
 ```